Two Rivers Detention Facility

 The Rocky Mountain Regional Detention Facility, formerly known as the Two Rivers Regional Detention Facility, is a privately owned, government-operated detention facility located in Hardin, Montana, which was first proposed as economic development in 2004, and was completed in the summer of 2007.
 It first held prisoners in 2014, substantially under capacity, until it was closed in 2016.
-Two Rivers Authority concluded a lease arrangement with the Bureau of Indian Affairs in December 2018; the BIA took possession and began operations in April 2019.
+Two Rivers Authority concluded a lease arrangement with the Bureau of Indian Affairs (BIA) in December 2018, and the BIA took possession and began operations in April 2019.

 Construction

 The 464-bed minimum security detention facility was completed in September 2007, built with $27.4 million in high interest revenue bonds issued by the city's new industrial development corporation, the Two Rivers Port Authority (TRA) and sold by bond brokers Municipal Capital Markets and Herbert J. Sims.
 It fostered the hopes of creating 100-plus jobs and stimulating the economy of the small town of 3,400.

 The facility was promoted by a consortium of mostly Texan bond brokers, builders (Hale-Mills construction), architects (James Parkey/Corplan) and operators (Civigenics/Community Education Centers), despite an initial economic feasibility analysis that concluded it would not be a viable project, and despite substantial legislative obstacles.